linus9426/disc-bot/README.md

 To listen to the radio streaming, along with other features like the live world clock (from another bot), join my Discord server:

 [Discord Bots](https://discord.gg/kwmKBT9Q)

+**License**

+© 2025 Federico Giuffrida.
+All rights reserved.
+You may view the code, but copying, modifying, or redistributing without permission is prohibited.